Kah1122/Your-Minecraft-Web-Server/README.md

 # Minecraft Server Status Web
 Example Web: https://kah1122.github.io/Your-Minecraft-Web-Server/
+#-Using plugins or proxies that interfere with player count display can cause the feature that shows online player names on the server to stop working.

 This is a small personal project for fun.
 <img width="1365" height="607" alt="image" src="https://github.com/user-attachments/assets/c193f480-d30b-4318-8bfc-283e637378a8" />